Research

 INTERACTIVE EFFECTS OF MULTIPLE STRESSORS

-BuffaloLakeJuly2013Due to increasing levels of anthropogenic disturbance, it is important to understand how these act as stressors.
+Due to increasing levels of anthropogenic disturbance, it is important to understand how these act as stressors.
 Anthropogenic disturbances such as habitat modification, contaminants, introduced species, and pathogens are all recognized as stressors that act on individuals and act in combination with natural stressors.
 The combinations of multiple stressors can have additive, synergistic, or antagonistic effects on organisms.
 Even if the effects of a particular stressor are known, it may be difficult to anticipate its effects when additional stressors are present.
 I am interested in investigating the interactions of stressors on native species and using this information to help inform management decisions.

 NATURAL HISTORY OF AMPHIBIANS AND REPTILES

-Current PROjects
+Current Research PROjects

 ASSESSING THE DISTRIBUTION AND THREATS OF SGCN FROGS IN EASTERN NEW MEXICO

 Without updated field data, the current conservation status of Blanchard’s Cricket Frogs (Acris blanchardi), Rio Grande Leopard Frogs (Rana berlandieri), and Plains Leopard Frogs (Rana blairi) remain uncertain.
 All three anuran species are listed as a SGCN in the New Mexico Department of Game and Fish State Wildlife Action Plan (SWAP), emphasizing the urgent need for updated field data to inform management and conservation actions.
 Anecdotal reports suggest that these species may have declined in recent years, particularly in areas affected by drought, groundwater depletion, and river management practices.
 The combined survey and management proposed here will generate contemporary occurrences data for these species and help address the threat and risk posed by invasive American Bullfrogs (Rana catesbeiana).
 The resulting data will guide effective habitat management, restoration, and species recovery efforts—directly supporting the goals of the New Mexico SWAP and the conservation of biodiversity in the Pecos River basin.
+Funding provided by the New Mexico Department of Game and Fish.

 INCREASING OUR UNDERSTANDING OF THE RIO GRANDE COOTER TO INFORM FUTURE RECOVERY OPTIONS

 There is a paucity of information on the Rio Grande Cooter (Pseudemys gorzugi) given its limited range, recent species designation, and elusive behavior.
 This overall lack of information on this species of turtle, combined with numerous threats due to climate change and anthropogenic pressures, highlights an urgent need for data and research on this species.
 Despite not being federally protected in 2022, there is continued support to better understand this species as it continues to face threats to its persistence across its range and future listing petitions seem likely.
 Recovery options such as reintroductions or translocations, either supplementing declining populations or establishing new populations, may be important conservation strategies to help protect and sustain this species.
 We propose to conduct a series of studies to help fill in information gaps on the Rio Grande Cooter to help guide species management.
+Funding provided by the National Fish and Wildlife Foundation, Pecos River Conservation Initiative.

 ENVIRONMENTAL DNA SURVEYS FOR NEW MEXICO SNAKES OF CONSERVATION CONCERN

 The Mexican Gartersnake (Thamnophis eques) and the Plain-bellied Watersnake (Nerodia erythrogaster) are two imperiled species in New Mexico with limited recent occurrence records.
 This project aims to update the known distribution of both species using environmental DNA (eDNA) surveys in the Gila River watershed (for T. eques) and the Lower Pecos River system (for N. erythrogaster).
 In addition to confirming species presence, this work will help identify habitat characteristics associated with occupancy and inform future monitoring efforts.
 Species-specific eDNA assays are being developed and validated as part of this research.
 Funding is provided by the New Mexico Department of Game and Fish through the Share With Wildlife program.
+Funding provided by the New Mexico Department of Game and Fish, Share With Wildlife Program.

 IMPERILED TURTLE SURVEYS IN SOUTHWESTERN INDIANA

 We received funding to conduct visual and trapping surveys for four species of turtles (River Cooters [Pseudemys concinna], False Map Turtles [Graptemys pseudogeographica], Smooth Softshells [Apalone mutica], and Eastern Mud Turtles [Kinosternon subrubrum]) in southwestern Indiana.
 This research will primarily involve surveys in the Wabash, Ohio, Patoka, and White rivers, as well as their surrounding drainages.
 Surveys aim to collect data in order to estimate population size and record demographic data on these four focal species, but other turtle species as well.
 In addition, I will identify quality nesting sites and areas of high species abundance and diversity that may aid in future conservation action.
-Funding for this research is provided by the Indiana Department of Natural Resources, Division of Fish and Wildlife.
+Funding provided by the Indiana Department of Natural Resources, Division of Fish and Wildlife.

 WESTERN RIBBONSNAKE DISTRIBUTION AND CONSERVATION IN NEW MEXICO